chanawit-k/Cheat_Sheet/pycharm_aws_setup.md

    - When prompted for your GitLab credentials:
      - **Username**: Enter your GitLab username.
      - **Password**: Paste the personal access token you generated.
-- copy your personal key and press when clone first time only
 ```bash
 git init
 ```